tls-attestation/draft-tls-attestation/draft-fossati-tls-attestation.md

 (and in particular, the TIK) only exist within the TEE.
 In order to support both options, only the TIK's identity and its public component are ever passed between the Client or Server TLS stack and its Attestation Service.
-While the two types of implementations may have identical functionality, their security properties often differ, see {{sec-guarantees}} for more details.
+While the two types of implementations offer identical functionality, their security properties often differ, see {{sec-guarantees}} for more details.

 # Use of Remote Attestation Credentials in the TLS Handshake